 Organic cotton is the most suitable fabric for kids clothing, especially babywear as it is grown and produced without harmful chemicals, its texture is very pleasant against delicate baby skin and no other plant fiber can offer same level of softness.

 Cotton fabric is breathable, durable and can absorb a lot of moisture before becoming damp.
 Cotton diapers are ideal to keep baby dry, cool, comfortable and healthy.
-Organic cotton diapers allow free airflow, do not rub against baby’s subtle skin reducing its sensitivity and protecting against diaper rash.
+Organic cotton diaper or underwear allow free airflow, do no rub against baby’s subtle skin reducing its sensitivity and protecting against diaper rash.
+Visit Q for Quinn Inc. for high-quality cotton underwear.
 100% organic cotton fabric tends not to irritate skin and does not cause allergies – another win-win for babe’s undisturbed sleep and wellbeing.

 Benefits Women’s Health